cmas7614/Illuminate-Foundation/README.md

 # Illuminate Foundation Repository
 Every release from the Illuminate Foundation.
 Always free and open source.
-Distributed under the GNU General Public License (v3.0), which can be read about in more detail above or here - https://choosealicense.com/licenses/gpl-3.0/
+Distributed under the GNU General Public License (v3.0), which can be read about in more detail above.

 ## Illuminate Web Browser